jinfeijoy/supply_chain/agile_sc.md

 * As the name indicates, the constrained forecast is a more realistic demand goal that the company as a whole can achieve.
 The idea is that demand can only be met when resources and capacity are available.

 # week2: inventory management
+## steady state demand: no demand variability
+* Steady-state demand, as the name implies, is a situation without variability.
+Demand is constant and predictable (with/without lead time)

+## inventory management with demand variability

+## inventory as a strategical tool to meet customer service level

+## newsvendor model (one-period decision model)